IBM/aspera-cli/docs/README.erb.md

 ### Interactive Input

-Some options and positional arguments are mandatory and other optional.
+Some options and **Command Parameters** are mandatory and other optional.
-By default, <%=tool%> will ask for missing mandatory options or positional arguments for interactive execution.
+By default, <%=tool%> will ask for missing mandatory options or **Command Parameters** for interactive execution.

 The behavior can be controlled with: